pnp/List-Formatting/column-samples/person-roundimage-format/README.md

 > Note: `@currentField.picture` can be used to retrieve a profile picture directly from a person column.
 However, size options are not available using that approach.

+## View requirements
+- This format can be applied to a Person column

 ## Sample

 Solution|Author(s)